As one of the largest, most diverse lumber companies in the world, Interfor offers a variety of rewarding work experiences to our employees.

 Salaried employees have career development plans and regular performance reviews so supervisors can give feedback related to safety, product quality and overall job performance.
-This is especially important during the first six months to ensure new employees learn to perform their jobs safely and efficiently.

 Our Employee Assistance Program offers professional and confidential counseling services to help employees deal with personal concerns and life issues such as depression, marital and family conflicts, job pressures, stress and anxiety, alcohol and drug abuse, and grief and loss.